 Importantly, your job can only apply tips that you actually got toward the tip credit applied to minimum wage.
 So, if you are working in a slow diner and only got $10 in tips over a five hour shift, your job can only take a $2 per hour tip credit – meaning your job has to pay you the minimum hourly wage less $2 per hour for all hours worked.

-While tips may be used in some circumstances as a credit towards your employer’s obligation to pay you minimum wage obligation, your job cannot use your tips for any other reason, with the possible exception of making you pay credit card fees on your tips.
+While tips may be used in some circumstances as a credit towards your employer’s obligation to pay tipped employees minimum wage obligation, your job cannot use your tips for any other reason, with the possible exception of making you pay credit card fees on your tips.
 Your tip is exclusively your property.
 The FLSA expressly makes it unlawful and will void any contract or agreement between an employer and a tipped employee agrees to share any portion of the tip with the employer or owner of the business.
 For instance, even in situations where an employee is paid the full minimum wage, there can be no agreement or other arrangement where the tipped employee has to turn over any portion of tipped income to the employer or owner of the company.

 Now, that being said, the FLSA legal requirements that tipped employees must retain all their tips does not prevent your job from setting up a tip pooling, but the tip pool also has requirement to be allowed.
 Under these requirements, your boss/job must: (1) notify you and all tipped employees of any required tip pool contribution amount; (2) just like straight tips, can only take the tip credit against minimum wage for actual tips that you ultimately get; and (3) just like straight tips, cannot keep any of the tips from the tip pool.
 If you have to share money from the tip pool with any typically non-tipped employees such as cooks, dishwashers, managers or even the owner, the tip pool becomes invalid and your employer cannot take a tip credit at all.
 This means that you would be entitled to the full minimum wage in your paycheck, and would still get to keep all of the tips that you kept.